DerGuru/The-Resonant/New Chapters/01 - Part1/P1-11_Digital_Ghosts.md

 A throwaway email address followed.

 Jason stared at the screen for a long moment.
+How did M_Greaves know about the private message?
+Were they working with Mirror.Vox?
+Or... monitoring somehow?

 *Someone was paying attention,* RAE observed.